-- Active discussions and exchanges of views are being held on Group governance, and information on the current status and issues of Company-wide initiatives were shared appropriately.
-In conjunction with the increase in the number of Group companies, in addition to clarifying the basic rules of governance, we recognized the importance of continuing discussions toward enhancing governance while confirming the operation status of implementation guidelines listing basic rules and the promotion status of initiatives at overseas Group companies. - It is desirable to implement further enhancements such as meticulous inspections for the maintenance status of Group companies - As geopolitical risks heighten, it is desirable to have more extensive discussions on countermeasures.
+- · Active discussions and exchanges of views are being held on Group governance, and information on the current status and issues of Company-wide initiatives were shared appropriately.
+In conjunction with the increase in the number of Group companies, in addition to clarifying the basic rules of governance, we recognized the importance of continuing discussions toward enhancing governance while confirming the operation status of implementation guidelines listing basic rules and the promotion status of initiatives at overseas Group companies. - In regard to internal control and risk management, appropriate reports are being made and overall they are functioning effectively.
+It is desirable to implement further enhancements such as meticulous inspections for the maintenance status of Group - · As geopolitical risks heighten, it is desirable to have more extensive discussions on countermeasures.